An in-Depth Look at Hygiene for babies and toddlers

 Avoiding sugary foods and drinks

 Avoiding sugary foods and drinks (especially at nap or bedtime), proper hygiene, and visiting the dentist will decrease the likelihood of tooth decay in children.
-Healthy primary teeth will prepare the way for healthy development of permanent teeth and help children develop proper speech as well as create strong jaw and facial muscles which will pave the way for a lifetime of dental health.
+Healthy primary teeth will prepare the way for the healthy development of permanent teeth and help children develop proper speech as well as create strong jaw and facial muscles which will pave the way for a lifetime of dental health.

 Back to Pediatric Dental Topics